AndredeQueirozPatrinicola/AndredeQueirozPatrinicola/README.md

 ####  I'm a Python developer currently intern of Faculty of Philosophy, Letters and Humanities(Faculdade de Filosofia Letras e Ciências Humanas - FFLCH) at São Paulo university, working with Data Science and Web Development at the researcher's institutional support office.
-I'm studing geography at the same college and information systems at the National Apprenticeship Service (Serviço Nacional de Aprendizagem - SENAC)
+I'm studing geography at the same college and information systems at the National Service of Commercial Apprenticeship (Serviço Nacional de Aprendizagem Comercial - SENAC)

 <hr>